IntrepidMare/Red-Hood-in-the-Neighborhood/README.md

 ### HOW TO APPLY A SITE SKIN ON AO3

+1. Copy the CSS code.
-1. Go to your dashboard.
+2. Go to your dashboard on Ao3.
-2. Select "Skins" from the menu found in the sidebar or at the top on a mobile device.
+3. Select "Skins" from the menu found in the sidebar or at the top on a mobile device.
-3. On the Skins page, select the "Create Site Skin" button towards the top right of the page on desktop (or below the My Site Skins heading on mobile).
+4. On the Skins page, select the "Create Site Skin" button towards the top right of the page on desktop (or below the My Site Skins heading on mobile).
-4. Enter the CSS code.
+5. Paste the CSS code.
-5. Enter a title for your skin (must be unique, so you can add your username or a number to the title).
+6. Enter a title for your skin (must be unique, so you can add your username, a number, or change the title).
-6. Select "Submit" at the bottom.
+7. Select "Submit" at the bottom.
-7. Finally, scroll down to the bottom of the page and click on the "Use" button...
+8. Once you get the confirmation that your skin was successfully created, scroll down to the bottom of the page and click on the "Use" button...
 Voila!
-Now you have a new skin!
+Now you have a new awesome skin!

 ### CUSTOM FEATURES